 For example, if you have a tooth that cannot be saved, it often makes sense to place a bone graft at the time of extraction so that the area heals with the bone graft already in place.
 Bone grafts can be done at a later date, but it’s usually easier for the patient if the bone graft is done at the time of extraction because the patient (a) does not have to come in for a second procedure, and (b) because having the graft done earlier speeds up the implant process.

 About the Bone Grafting Procedure

 In years past, dentists had to harvest the bone grafting material from another part of the body.
 Fortunately, that is no longer the case.
 If you have a region of excess bone in the oral cavity, it can be transferred to the deficient area.
 However, in most cases, the bone grafting material is simply purchased from a bone and tissue bank.
-Drs.
-Markham and Jackson can talk with you about the type of bone they recommend for your procedure.
+Dr. Markham can talk with you about the type of bone she recommends for your procedure.

 Schedule a Consultation with Us Today

 If you have questions about bone grafting, or if you want to find out if you are a candidate for dental implants, Dr. Markham offers a complimentary implant consultation at our Auburn, CA practice.
 Please contact our office to schedule an appointment at (530) 823-8771.